samjaros-stanford/spatial_social_polarization_database/README.md

 ## About this Repository
 ### Available Data
 Download tables of ICE values as .csv files at the county, tract, and Zip Code Tabulation Area (ZCTA) level in the "ICE" folder.
+Files are named with either "acs", indicating that census data were extracted from American Community Survey 5-year estimates or "dec", indicating that Decennial Census data were used.
 #### Data Dictionary
 | Variable       | Description |
 | ---------------|--------------|